ceramicstudio/orbis-python-starter/ceramicsdk/README.md

-# Ceramic Python client
+# Ceramic and OrbisDB Python Client

-This Ceramic client implements the payload building, encoding, and signing needed to interact with the [Ceramic Network](https://ceramic.network/).
+These Orbis and Ceramic clients implements the payload building, encoding, and signing needed to interact with the [Ceramic Network](https://ceramic.network/).
 It currently supports `ModelInstanceDocument`.

 ## Features

 - Implements payload building, encoding, and signing for Ceramic interactions
 - Currently supports `ModelInstanceDocument`

-## Working with Ceramic streams

-### Install the Ceramic client using pip
+## Install the Ceramic client using pip

 ```bash
 pip3 install ceramic_python